Phrogz/PerfectGRUIndoorSchedule/README.md

 A standard round-robin algorithm provides a good starting schedule matching the above criteria, ensuring each team plays one another before the schedule repeats.
-As such, we can assume that we only have to shuffle games around WITHIN each week of play.
-This reduces the number of combinations to `12!⁴` = 5.2e34.
+If we assume that we only have to shuffle games around WITHIN each week of play, this reduces the number of combinations to `12!⁴` = 5.2e34.
 That is a large improvement, but not good enough.

 Within those combinations are a large number of unacceptable options each week: